 The Baifang Schell Book Prize is an annual awards, started in 2024, that celebrates exceptional book-length works on or from China and the Sinophone world, published in English.
 The prize is administered by China Books Review, with the winners chosen by independent juries.
 Every early summer, an awards ceremony is held at Asia Society in New York.

-There are two awards, each accompanied by a $10,000 cash prize:
+There are two award categories, each accompanied by a $10,000 cash prize:

-- Award for Outstanding Nonfiction Book on China or the Sinophone World (Nonfiction award)
+- Nonfiction (Award for Outstanding Nonfiction Book on China or the Sinophone World)

-- Award for Outstanding Literature from or on China or the Sinophone World (Literature award)
+- Literature (Award for Outstanding Literature from or on China or the Sinophone World)

 Each year, books published in the previous calendar year are considered by two independent juries of five respected China scholars, writers and experts.
 Nominations are open to the public from November to mid December, with two shortlists of five books announced the following spring, and the winners (and honorable mentions) announced a month later.